olivroy/reuseme/tests/testthat/_snaps/rename-files.md

     Message
       x Did not rename files!
       !
-Found references to "data/my-streets.csv" in project i Change file path to "data/my-roads.csv" or see `Find in Files` Replace All if confident.
-Copied new name to clipboard
-      i Also change object names to snake_case that follow the new file name. i Found 2 references to "my-streets" in 'R/my-analysis.R:1:0' and 'R/my-analysis.R:2:11'.
+Found references to "data/my-streets.csv" in project i Change file path to "data/my-roads.csv" in files ahead of renaming file or see `Find in Files` Replace All if confident.
+Copied new name to clipboard Also change object names to snake_case that follow the new file name. i Found 2 references to "data/my-streets.csv" in 'R/my-analysis.R:1:24' and 'R/my-analysis.R:7:27'.
       Rerun the code to make it work or use `force = TRUE` Output
       [1] "data/my-roads.csv"